hubotio/hubot/docs/deploying/azure.md

 ---
+title: Deploying to Azure
+layout: layouts/docs.html
-permalink: /docs/deploying/azure/
+permalink: /deploying/azure.html
 ---

 # Deploying to Azure

-If you've been following along with [Getting Started](../index.md), it's time to deploy so you can use it beyond just your local machine.
+If you've been following along with [Getting Started](../index.html), it's time to deploy so you can use it beyond just your local machine.
-[Azure](http://azure.microsoft.com/) is a way to deploy hubot as an alternative to [Heroku](heroku.md).
+[Azure](http://azure.microsoft.com/) is a way to deploy hubot as an alternative to [Heroku](heroku.html).

 You will need to install the azure-cli via npm after you have follow the initial instructions for your hubot.